Inventor and Designer of Postural Control Insoles

-I've seen multiple chiropractors and body workers.
+I've seen multiple chiropractors and bodyworkers.
 My first chiropractor just gave me a heel lift because he said one of my legs was shorter than the other.
 That was early when I was 12 or 13, before the pain became a real issue.
 I don't think it worked very well.

 When I started seeing my next chiropractor the pain had started to become a serious problem.
 I was around 16.
 A bit before I started seeing him my pain had gotten so bad that I couldn't walk for a week and had to stay in bed because the pain in my hip was so bad.
 And there was no cause.
 And the doctors said I was fine.

 I was also limping because my hip bones were out of alignment.
-This episode caused me to to seriously look for someone who could help me.
+This episode caused me to seriously look for someone who could help me.
 I found a new chiropractor and saw him 3 times a week for months.
 He would have me wear a brace around my hips and low back and he said I should do a lot of walking on soft, natural surfaces which I did diligently.
-He would also have me ice my hip multiple times a day.
+He would also have my ice my hip multiple times a day.
 For a time he also had me wearing a brace around one of my calves.
 He also told me to sit as little as possible because he said that it put too much pressure on the hips.
 I tried my best.
-Towards the end of my therapy he would put me in a stretching device whenever I saw him.
+Towards the end of my therapy, he would put me in a stretching device whenever I saw him.

 I was feeling a bit better but if I didn't see him for a week I would start limping again because my hips would get out of alignment, even while wearing my trusty hip brace which I wore all the time.
 Then I moved to L.A. so I had to see a new chiropractor.